trevorcousins/PSMCplus/README.md

 ```

 To check whether the installation worked, you can run with some test data:<br>
-`python /home/<user>/PSMCplus/PSMCplus.py -in /home/<user>/PSMCplus/simulations/constpopsize.mhs -D 10 -b 100 -its 1 -o /tmp/deleteme`
+`python /home/<user>/PSMCplus/PSMCplus.py -in /home/<user>/PSMCplus/simulations/constpopsize.mhs -D 10 -its 1 -o testing`

-`Arun: does this create a /tmp/deleteme folder? or should the user make one?`
+This should save an output file to `testingfinal_parameters.txt`, and print log information to stdout.

+If you are having problems, see the Troubleshooting section.

 ## Quick start